FIVE IMPORTANT OBLIGATIONS OF E-COMMERCE COMPANIES WITHIN THE SCOPE OF TURKISH DATA PROTECTION LAWadmin

 E-commerce companies may reflect their privacy and cookie policies on their websites in different practices.
 In this context, cookie policies can be included in the clarification text or all policies can be taken part in a common text.

 Pursuant to Article 16 of the Data Protection Law regulating the data controller registry, the registry of data controllers is defined as a register where the data controllers who are kept under the control of the Personal Data Protection Board and who are obliged to register before starting to process the personal data.
-The e-commerce company, which is the data controller, is required to register with the Data Controllers Registry (VERBİS).
+E-commerce companies that are data controllers are obliged to register with the Data Controllers Registry (VERBIS), provided that they are not within the scope of the exceptions determined by the Board in accordance with Article 16 of the Data Protection Law.
 The data controller e-commerce company will be able to apply to the Data Controllers Registry with a notification that includes:

 – identity and address of the controller and of his representative, if any,